How AMR's therapy dog program is helping EMS providers cope with 'unimaginable' stress

 Goldendoodles Saydee and Bodhi have made it their mission to relieve the emotional stress EMTs and paramedics experience while on duty and at deployments

-Eight years ago, if someone had told Lauren Christie – a college graduate with a degree in business administration and marketing – that one day she would spearhead an EMS therapy dog program, she probably wouldn't have believed it herself.
+Lauren Christie – a college graduate with a degree in business administration and marketing – never imagined that one day she would spearhead an EMS therapy dog program.

 With no previous background in EMS or clinical experience, Christie said she never thought she would take a position as a project coordinator for the state of Texas.
 She is currently based out of Amarillo, Texas, and focuses on the business side of EMS for American Medical Response.